Sex and What the Bible Teaches About It

 Sexual Ethics and Boundaries

 Biblical laws establish clear and intentional boundaries around sexual behaviour, reflecting moral imperatives and ancient Israel’s broader social, theological, and communal values.
 In the Torah—the first five books of the Bible—numerous regulations are provided to guide and constrain sexual conduct.
 Leviticus 18 offers a comprehensive list of prohibited sexual relationships, including incestuous unions, same-sex acts, bestiality, and adultery.
 These prohibitions were not arbitrary; they served multiple functions in the life of Israel.
 First, they were moral guidelines rooted in God’s holiness, calling His people to be distinct from the surrounding nations whose practices were often marked by sexual exploitation and ritual impurity (see Leviticus 18:24-30).
-Second, these laws functioned as protective measures within a patriarchal society, where power dynamics often left women and children especially vulnerable.
-By legislating against certain sexual behaviours, the Torah aimed to uphold the sanctity of marriage, protect family structures, and prevent abuse and exploitation.

 The commandment against adultery, found in the Decalogue (Exodus 20:14; Deuteronomy 5:18), underscores the covenantal nature of marriage.
 Violating this commandment was not merely a personal moral failure but a disruption of community integrity and trust.
 Adultery often had social and even legal consequences, reflecting its seriousness in the eyes of both God and society.
 The emphasis on sexual purity extended to other contexts as well, such as temple worship and community membership, linking bodily integrity with spiritual faithfulness.

 In the New Testament, the moral vision surrounding sex continues, but with a deepened spiritual emphasis.
-The early Christian community, living in the Greco-Roman world—a culture often marked by permissiveness and inequality in sexual relationships, was called to a higher standard of holiness.
+The early Christian community, living in the Greco-Roman world—a culture often marked by permissiveness and inequality in sexual relationships- was called to a higher standard of holiness.
 The writings of Paul, Peter, and others repeatedly warn against “sexual immorality,” translating the Greek term porneia.
 This word encompasses a broad spectrum of sexual sins, including premarital sex, adultery, incest, prostitution, and other behaviours considered contrary to God’s design for human flourishing.

 Paul’s letters urge believers to flee from sexual immorality and to honour their bodies as temples of the Holy Spirit (1 Corinthians 6:18-20).
 In 1 Thessalonians 4:35, he writes, “For this is the will of God, your sanctification: that you abstain from sexual immorality; that each of you know how to control his own body in holiness and honour.”
 Similarly, in Galatians 5:19-21, sexual immorality is listed among the “works of the flesh” that are incompatible with life in the Spirit.
 These teachings reflect an ethical framework where sexuality is understood not merely in terms of behaviour but as an expression of one’s inner life and relationship with God.